Affiliate links on Android Authority may earn us a commission. Learn more.

 - Go to Reboot Now with the volume keys and press the power button.

 That’s it.
-If everything went okay, you’ll now reboot into the Android 11 Developer Preview.
+If everything went okay, you were able to install Android 11 successfully.